How to Set Up an R&D Center in Poland?

 | Best for | Fast launches, well-defined or time-limited projects, market or talent testing, budget flexibility | Long-term innovation roadmaps, deep institutional knowledge, strategic country presence |

 At Newxel, we have hands-on experience launching both dedicated teams and full-scale R&D centers, so the choice ultimately depends on your business goals and technical requirements.
-Our experience shows building a dedicated team takes a couple of months, while setting up a fully operational R&D center typically requires 4–6 months, depending on team size and complexity.
+Our experience shows building a dedicated team takes a couple of months, while setting up a fully operational R&D center typically requires 4–6 months, depending on team scaling complexity, and risk management.

 Based on our experience, building a dedicated team typically takes a couple of months, while setting up a fully operational R&D center requires allocating more time for legal setup, hiring, and organizational maturity.